-2. Eigh i. th Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): Does the State administer an end-of-course mathematics assessment to meet the requirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA? ☐ Yes ☐ No ii.
-If a State responds "yes" to question 2(i), does the State wish to exempt an eighthgrade student who takes the high school mathematics course associated with the end-of-course assessment from the mathematics assessment typically administered in eighth grade under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that: a.
+2. E ighth Grade Math Exception (ESEA section 1111(b)(2)(C) and 34 CFR § 200.5(b)(4)): i Does the State administer an end-of-course mathematics assessment to meet the requirements under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA? ☐ Yes \boxtimes No ii If a State responds "yes" to question 2(i), does the State wish to exempt an eighth- grade student who takes the high school mathematics course associated with the end-of-course assessment from the mathematics assessment typically administered in eighth grade under section 1111(b)(2)(B)(v)(I)(aa) of the ESEA and ensure that: a.
 The student instead takes the end-of-course mathematics assessment the State administers to high school students under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; b.
 The student's performance on the high school assessment is used in the year in which the student takes the assessment for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA; c.
 In high school: 1.
 The student takes a State-administered end-of-course assessment or nationally recognized high school academic assessment as defined in 34 CFR § 200.3(d) in mathematics that is more advanced than the assessment the State administers under section 1111(b)(2)(B)(v)(I)(bb) of the ESEA; 2.
 The State provides for appropriate accommodations consistent with 34 CFR § 200.6(b) and (f); and 3.
-The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA. □ Yes □ No Not Applicable iii.
-If a State responds "yes" to question 2(ii), consistent with 34 CFR § 200.5(b)(4), describe, with regard to this exception, its strategies to provide all students in the State the opportunity to be prepared for and to take advanced mathematics coursework in middle school.
-Not Applicable.
+The student's performance on the more advanced mathematics assessment is used for purposes of measuring academic achievement under section 1111(c)(4)(B)(i) of the ESEA and participation in assessments under section 1111(c)(4)(E) of the ESEA. □ Yes □ No Not Applicab le iii If a State responds "yes" to question 2(ii), consistent with 34 CFR § 200.5(b)(4), describe, with regard to this exception, its strategies to provide all students in the State the opportunity to be prepared for and to take advanced mathematics coursework in middle school.
+Not Applicab le.

-3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii)):
+- 3. Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii)): - i.

-i.
 Provide its definition for "languages other than English that are present to a significant extent in the participating student population," and identify the specific languages that meet that definition.

-Only 2.88% of Wyoming students took ACCESS (Assessing Comprehension and Communication in English State-to-State) for ELLs (English Language Learners) in the 2015-16 school year.
-Based on the ACCESS for ELLs 2015-16 data, 75.21% (n-size = 2,039) of the students taking the assessment identified Spanish as their native language.
+Only 2.88% of Wyoming students took Wyoming's English Language Proficiency (ELP) assessment in the 2015-16 school year.
+Based on the State ELP assessment 2015-16 data, 75.21% (n-size = 2,039) of the students taking the assessment identified Spanish as their native language.
 The next closest non-English language identified was Chinese Mandarin with 0.77% of students (n-size = 21).
-Approximately 45 non-English languages were identified, and besides Spanish, all others were equal to or less than 0.02% of all students in Wyoming and less than 0.77% of ACCESS students.
+Approximately 45 non-English languages were identified, and besides Spanish, all others were equal to or less than 0.02% of all students in Wyoming and less than 0.77% of students that took the State ELP assessment.
 Thirty-nine of the identified non-English languages had an n-size of fewer than 10 students.
 The other six have an n-size of fewer than 21 students.